How Swiss democracy sidelines firebrands

 The conservative right Swiss People’s Party has been dealt a heavy blow after its provocative vice-president, Oskar Freysinger, failed to retain his seat in elections in canton Valais.
 Sunday’s deselection reflects how Switzerland’s system of democracy keeps in check politicians who are deemed to have gone too far.

-Freysinger, 56, has spearheaded many People’s Party campaigns and has been a leading member of a committee that led a successful campaign to ban minaretsexternal link in 2009 and that is now seeking a ban on the Islamic face veil.
+Freysinger, 56, has spearheaded many People’s Party campaigns and has been a leading member of a committee that led a successful campaign to ban minarets in 2009 and that is now seeking a ban on the Islamic face veil.

 Swiss newspapers on Monday were surprised that Freysinger’s career had even lasted as long as it had.
-This, the Tages-Anzeiger and Der Bund pointed out, was a man who proudly displayed in his home a flag used by Neo-Nazisexternal link, who relativised the Armenian genocide and who worked closely with someone who denied the Srebrenica massacre.
+This, the Tages-Anzeiger and Der Bund pointed out, was a man who proudly displayed in his home a flag used by Neo-Nazis, who relativised the Armenian genocide and who worked closely with someone who denied the Srebrenica massacre.

 “Someone whose programme is largely made up of distasteful provocations is in the wrong place in a cantonal government,” they said.
 “Freysinger’s deselection is a pleasant counterpoint in a period when populism is on the march.”

 In Switzerland, politicians who are unable to compromise often pay the price.
-Ten years ago, Christoph Blocher, a billionaire and the People’s Party strongman, lost his seat in cabinetexternal link after centrist parties regarded his combative manner as a threat to the tradition of consensus in government.
+Ten years ago, Christoph Blocher, a billionaire and the People’s Party strongman, lost his seat in cabinet after centrist parties regarded his combative manner as a threat to the tradition of consensus in government.

 Turning from populism?